PantalaLabs/ParallelComm/README.md

-In my case, a DSP consumes almost all of the CPU, leaving only a few fractions of time available, enough to configure some digital pins and transfer data to another core or even another microprocessor on another board with Non-blocking protocol.
+In my case, a DSP consumes almost all of the CPU, leaving only a few fractions of time available, enough to configure some digital pins and transfer data to another uC connected to a Oled Display.

-Like a DSP running in one board and an I2C OLED display on another board.

 You can send up to 16 bytes per call or you can split into any number of
 values concatenated up to 16 bytes.